Burke-Lauenroth-Lab/workflow_guidelines/git_workflow.md

   * Command line tools will require a [personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) instead of your regular password.
   * Instead of repeatedly entering the token, you could enable 'git credential caching' with `git config --global credential.helper cache` (on Linux) or `git config --global credential.helper osxkeychain` (on macOS).

-## 2. Clone repository <a name="2"/>
+## 2. Clone Repository <a name="2"/>

 Repositories hosted on our GitHub organization should be cloned into a local 'Git' folder on your desktop with the git clone command.
 Link your Git Desktop and text editor (i.e. Atom) to these folders.
     * `git clone https://github.com/DrylandEcology/SOILWAT2`

-## 3. Create Issue <a name="3"/>
+## 3. Create Issue and/or Milestone <a name="3"/>

 Issues are created via GitHub.com.
 Issues are the smallest unit of reporting and are repository specific.
 Issues can pertain to tasks, questions, proposed enhancements, and bugs.
 For bug fixes, the issue should revolve around a containable unit of code.
+Each issue should be assigned to a milestone.

 ### Creating Issues

 If you create an issue, decide to work on one, or you are assigned to one, then:
 * Assign it to a team member and/or yourself, if applicable
+* Assign it to a milestone
+    * _ToDo_ milestone: A rolling, catch-all milestone for bugfixes or issues that will not be immediately addressed.
+    * _Enhancement_ milestones: Pertains to the specific development of a feature or enhancement and most relates a specific branch.
 * Add an __in progress__ label, if you are currently working on it
 * Add a __priority__ label, if it has a low priority or a high priority
 * Add a __category__ label, such as 'bug' or 'enhancement' or 'question'
-* Assign it to a milestone
-    * Master branch bug: the _master_ milestone
-    * Feature branch bug/enhancement: the respective milestone

 #### Bugs and Error Reporting